weaveworks/service/infra/README.md

 ./rds up foo
 ./schemaload foo

-# Stand up application components
+# Deploy the application on Kubernetes.
+# Get the address of the frontend ELB.
-# Edit foo/var with ELB information
+# Put it in the foo/var file.

-./tfgen foo # again
+./tfgen foo  # Put ELB endpoint in tfvars
-./r53 up foo
+./r53 up foo # Provision Route53 pointing to ELB

 git add foo/*
 git commit -m "Stand up foo cluster"